There’s a common misconception that you won’t be able to get a mortgage if you’ve just entered a new role.

 If you’re a first time buyer, you might not fully understand the mortgage process, so it can be really helpful to speak to an expert to talk you through it.
 He or she will explain all the key terminology and help you work out how much your monthly repayments will be, as well as how much the mortgage will cost you over the course of your full term.

 One key thing to ensure from the start is that you have all the right documents to hand.
-Any errors, inconsistencies or omissions from your paperwork could be a red flag to your lender and could put you in a poor position when it comes to being accepted for a mortgage.
+Any errors, inconsistencies or omissions from your paperwork could be a red flag to the mortgage lender and may put you in a poor position when it comes to being accepted for your mortgage.

 How might your employment status affect your chances of getting a mortgage?

 If you’ve just started a new job, you may find it difficult to track down a lender who will accept you for a mortgage.
-This is because you’re seen as a higher risk due to the fact you are likely to be in a probationary period, and so your employment – and therefore your income – is not yet guaranteed.
+This is because you are seen as a higher risk due to the fact you are likely to be in a probationary period, and so your employment – and therefore your income – is not yet guaranteed.
+Even with a new job contract and a new income, lenders may see these as instabilities in their mortgage subjects.
+Anything that isn't a guaranteed annual income appears as some form of risk, and can require specialist finance.

 Thankfully, there are specialist lenders in the market who will consider your application even if you’ve only just started out in a new position.